Powell says inflation risks rising, but Fed can be ‘patient’

 Consumer prices, according to the Fed’s preferred gauge, jumped 4.3% in August from a year earlier, the fastest such increase in three decades.

 The Fed chair said he is ready to taper, or reduce, the central bank’s $120 billion in monthly bond purchases, which are intended to lower longer-term interest rates and encourage borrowing and spending.
+Powell is widely expected to announce the tapering after the Fed’s next meeting, Nov.
+2-3.

 But he added that it would be “premature” to raise the Fed’s short-term interest rate, because the job market needs more time to recover.
 Powell noted that there are still 5 million fewer jobs in the U.S. than before the pandemic.